vishnukommuri326/Dreamers/CONTRIBUTING.md

 ### Coding Standards

-* Visual Studio Code will be the designated code editor for the team/
+* Visual Studio Code will be the designated code editor for the team
-* Code for each task and spike must be peer-reAlways push working code, if you break the pipeline/build then fix it.viewed and pass tests before merging into the main branch of code.
+* Code for each task and spike must be peer-reviewed and pass tests before merging into the main branch of code.
+* Always push working code, if you break the pipeline/build then fix it.
 * Write self documenting code.
 Use descriptive variable and function names.
 Avoid unnecessary name shortening.
 * Don't leave dead/commented out code behind.
 If you see such code, delete it.
 * Make small, frequent commits that reflect individual changes or steps.